-Changing Our Self-Talk To Faith-Talk
+Changing Our Self-Talk to Faith-Talk

 The other day I was pitching a baseball to grandsons.
 If you know me, you realize I am balding…all except for a little patch right in the front.
 The wind was blowing and this little bit of hair was standing up in the wind and —lets just say it looked a little unusual.